Welcome to today's edition of the Rush 24-7 podcast.

 Change of policy.

-Let's just expand the number of legal immigrants by whatever number of illegals are here, so we don't have any problems whatsoever, and then bam, problem solved.
+Let's just expand the number of legal immigrants by whatever number of illegals are here so we don't have any problems whatsoever and then bam, problem solved.

-No, no, I'm not saying that's the same.
+No, no, I'm not saying that.

-Yeah, that's exactly what you're saying.
+Yes, that's exactly what you're saying.

 I may be on fumes, but that's exactly what you said.

-Uh alone automate the process.
+Automate the process.

-It's a process, but the it's a bureaucracy, you just hold those applications up forever.
+It's a process, but it's a bureaucracy.

-And as long as there's demand for employment over here and we're at full employment, and don't forget that we're at full employment.
+And as long as there's demand for employment over here and we're at full employment, don't forget that we're at full employment.

 We're a land of opportunity and hope.

-We're full employment.
+We're at full employment.

-Uh you're what you're suggesting is we don't even try to enforce the law.
+What you're suggesting is we don't even try to enforce the law.

 You're just suggesting we give up.

-I like the way you think.
+Problem solved, I like the way you think.

 All right, back to the phones.

-This is Eric in uh in Flint, Michigan.
+This is Eric in in Flint, Michigan.

-Hello, Eric, great to have you, sir.
+Hello Eric, great to have you, sir.

-How are you doing, Rush?
+How you doing Rush?

 Never better, sir.